-OR you could save yourself the time and effort and join my weekly subscribers.
-They’ve already received their totally free copy of this weekly savings plan spreadsheet that moves with your real life.
+OR you could save yourself the time and effort and get the free money saving weekly newsletters.
+Subscribers already have their totally free copy of this weekly savings plan spreadsheet that moves with your real life.
 Use it in Google Sheets or grab the Excel template.

 It’s so easy to use.
 Just plug in your magic savings number and you’ll know your target savings amount.
 Find that amount of cash every week for a year and you’ll hit your goal.
 Get ahead or behind, and you’ll get a new target savings amount.
 That adjustment will keep you on track for reaching your goal in 52 weeks.

 Join the Medium Sized Family weekly newsletter subscription to get FREE access to this spreadsheet.
 My subscribers get a quick email from me just once per week.
 And your email address is always safe with me.
 I’d never sell out my favorite readers!